FDio/csit/docs/report/introduction/test_environment_sut_conf_1.rst

 Hugepages Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~

-Huge pages are namaged via sysctl configuration located in
+Huge pages are managed via sysctl configuration located in
 `/etc/sysctl.d/90-csit.conf` on each testbed.
 Default huge page size is 2M.
 The exact amount of huge pages depends on testbed.
 All the values are defined
 in `Ansible inventory - hosts` files.